Published

 Thursday, August 10, 2023

-Many students are currently seeking housing accommodations for the fall semester, and we want to remind you to be cautious when exploring housing options online.
+If you're seeking housing accommodations off-campus for your studies, we want to remind you to be cautious when exploring housing options online.
 Many students turn to social media platforms in search of viable housing options.
 While these sites have become popular amongst those listing available properties, they have also become popular amongst individuals attempting to scam students, as there is little to no verification for the listings to ensure legitimacy.
 That's why we've put together this list of top tips to avoid housing scams.

-Last fall, Fanshawe partnered with Places4Students.com, a company specializing in providing academic institutions with off-campus housing solutions.
+Fanshawe has partnered with Places4Students.com, a company specializing in providing academic institutions with reputable off-campus housing solutions.
 Place4Students.com provides students with a user-friendly and fully accessible online directory to search for suitable housing accommodations, find roommates and post sublets.
 The site also features rental housing-related information and tips and resources for both students and landlords.

 Here are some tips to protect yourself from housing scams